Uniswap/docs/docs/sdk/v2/reference/01-getting-started.md

 To address this issue, all math operations are performed as fraction operations, ensuring arbitrary precision up until the point that values are rounded for display purposes, or truncated to fit inside a fixed bit width.

+The Fractions class, among others that the V2 SDK depends on, are exported from the SDK Core to allow interoperability with the V3 SDK.
+Refer to the [Core SDK section of the docs](../../core/overview.md) to learn more about these classes.

 The SDK works for all chains on which the [factory](../../../contracts/v2/reference/smart-contracts/factory#address) is deployed.

 ## Code